What is Achilles tendinopathy?

 The Achilles is the tendon found at the bottom of the calf and joins the calf muscles (Gastrocnemius and Soleus) to the heel bone.
 The Achilles tendon has to tolerate the highest loads in the body – up to 10 times your body weight during running and jumping.

-Achilles pain is now called Achilles tendinopathy.
+Achilles heel pain is now called Achilles tendinopathy.
 This is different to tendinitis where inflammatory changes within the tendon can be observed.
 Instead, there are cellular changes to the tendon and to the arrangement of collagen fibres, as well as its supporting system, the matrix.
 With Achilles tendinopathy the tendon does not become weak, but it does make it difficult for the Achilles to tolerate loads.
 Correcting this that is at the heart of treatment.

 What are the symptoms?